Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 **2. University Authentication Integration:**

-    All users (students, staff, admin) are assumed to log in using valid MMU university credentials.
+    All users (students, staff, administrator) are assumed to log in using valid MMU university credentials.

 **3. Accurate Real-time Data Feeds:**